moj-analytical-services/rpackage_training/README.md

 * Before version 1.0.0 any type of changes can occur at any point (the normal rules don't apply to allow rapid development).
 * Once your package is in use, the version should probably be at least 1.0.0.
 * Incrementing a number sets those to the right of it to zero e.g. a major change from version 1.2.3 would take you to version 2.0.0; a minor change from 0.1.3 would take you to 0.2.0.

+**Exercise**
+* Amend the description file to set the package version number to "0.1.0".

+#### Dependency Management

+The Imports and Suggests fields are used for dependency management for your package/ development processes.
+You want to be as permissive as possible specifying minimum or maximum versions of packages listed in Imports and Suggests to increase the compatability of your package with others.
+If you know that your code relies on functionality added in a particular version of a package you must specify the minimum version otherwise don't specify a minimum version.

+There is a tool in {usethis} for adding packages to the description file.
+It will check if the package is installed before adding it so is useful for catching spelling mistakes!

+By default, packages are added as Imports e.g. to add {dplyr} as an import:
+`usethis::use_package("dplyr")`.
+You can use the `type` argument to add them to Suggests instead e.g. to add {devtools} as a suggested package: `usethis::use_package("devtools", type = "Suggests")`.

+**Exercise**
+* Make sure you have saved any manual changes to the DESCRIPTION file!
+* Add {devtools} and {usethis} to the suggests field.
+* Add {arrow}, {dplyr}, {forcats} and {tidyr} to the imports field.

 #### Checking your package
 Packages require that the right files and the right information are in the right places.
 A small mistake